Table of Contents

 As usual, the best way to become familiar with Twitter advanced searches is to try and, why not, to fail.
 The first reports that you create using these commands may not offer you the expected analytics, but you can always count on us.

 Sometimes we want to add retweets to an advanced search on Twitter.
 There are a few hidden Twitter search operators that not everyone know, one of those Twitter operators lets you see the retweets in a hashtag.
 This can be interesting if you want to see the list of native retweets.
 For example, lets take the hashtag #SocialMedia and imagine that we only want to analyze the native retweets in a report, you will write this query that will include retweets:

 List of advanced Twitter search operators

-These advanced commands (or operators) are very useful to find tweets but it is vital to analyze these tweets and know their impact and statistics.
+To sum up everything that has been aforementioned, here is a list of the main advanced commands (or operators).
 Tweet Binder can analyze hashtags, terms or accounts.
 Moreover, the tool can be used with advanced commands.
 As a result, you will get the specific results.
 The most important are the following:

 Filtering Twitter data by dates: Valid for searches from home

 - #TweetBinder since: 2018-10-11 (tweets since 11th October)